Skip to content

 What an online community isn’t

 We don’t consider social media an online community as these are public.
-Still, even when private, the person, brand, organization, or company usually has a business purpose that may or may not be aligned with the members.
+Still, even when private, the person, brand, organization, or company usually has a business purpose.
+This purpose does or does not align with the members.
 It also doesn’t offer the ability for a member to honestly and authentically be seen, heard, and valued.

 Social media aims to distract and create an environment of urgency, comparison, and algorithms to serve the platform’s desires.
 It does not care about the business owner’s needs.

 “All of this facilitates authentic self-expression and a feeling of belonging.
-Members are more likely to reach out to share ideas, opinions, and best practices, ask and answer questions, and take action.”
+Members are encouraged to reach out to share ideas, opinions, and best practices, ask and answer questions, and take action.”

 Not only do online communities offer members a sense of belonging, but they also give the community host ownership.

-When Facebook went down for several hours in October of 2021, some business owners received a gut punch and reality check that sales took a nose-dive due to the outage.
+Facebook went down for several hours in October of 2021.
+Some business owners received a gut punch and reality check.
+Their sales took a nose-dive due to the outage.

-“While the IG outage was mildly stressful, it did reaffirm some of the concerns and thoughts I’ve been hearing from many brand founders: namely, that IG rarely rewards us for the time we invest and that relying on a 3rd party to mediate our relationships with customers is risky business,” said Rachel Jones, founder of underwear and bralette company Jonesey to Mashable.
+“While the IG outage was mildly stressful.
+It did reaffirm some of the concerns and thoughts I’ve been hearing from many brand founders.
+Namely, that IG rarely rewards us for the time we invest.
+Furthermore, it’s risky to rely on a 3rd party to mediate our relationships with customers.”
+Rachel Jones, founder of underwear and bralette company Jonesey to Mashable.

 What’s the why?
 How is it intentional?

 Some leaders start an online community to bring together resources in one place.
-This allows peers to offer their experiences to support each other, elevating and empowering others to feel seen, valued, and heard.
+This allows peers to offer their experiences to support each other.
+It elevates and empowers others to feel seen, valued, and heard.

-Coaches, consultants, and leaders can benefit from scaling a business by offering group coaching in one place and by connecting their clients to provide elevated support.
+Coaches, consultants, and leaders can gain from scaling a business in several ways.
+They can offer group coaching in one place.
+They can also connect their clients to give elevated support.
 There are many community structures.

 In a Forbes article about why communities matter, writer Tracy Brower says: